-Whether you work in the movie business, use movies to entertain business clients or support charities through ticket purchases, it is very likely you can claim movie tickets as a business expense.
+Whether you work in the movie business, use movies to entertain business clients or support charities through ticket purchases, it is very likely you can claim movie tickets as a business expense, even if there is no tax on movie tickets.
 Since movies are widely viewed as a form of personal entertainment, it is imperative to be thorough with your record-keeping to support your claims.
 Make sure you are claiming movie tickets for the right reasons to pass inspection when you file.

 When entertaining a client for business reasons, from rounds of golf to movie tickets, you can deduct half your entertainment expenses.
 However, there are a few things you should do to support your deduction claim so you do not run afoul of the IRS.
 Keep timely track of your entertainment expenses.
 Keep a journal, diary or calendar updated with the following information: who was present, where the theater is located, when it happened, why the meeting was important and how much it cost.
 If you do not record this information immediately, you may not be able to deduct the movie tickets.
 Any expense over $75 requires keeping a receipt.

 Expenses you incur to maintain or improve your skills for your job are deductible, according to the IRS.
 That means if you are a history teacher, tickets for a documentary movie with new, related information about a historical event is deductible because you are watching it to maintain or improve your professional knowledge.
 However, education expenses for a new job are not deductible.
 The movie has to be related to your current job for you to claim it.
 Keep detailed records concerning the time, place and importance of the film to support your claim.